goruha/cookbook.vagrant/README.md

 vagrant Cookbook
 ================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwhich.
+This cookbook installs vagrant, vagrant plugins, and vagrant boxes.

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
+This cookbook has only been used on Ubuntu 12.04 but has been tested against other distros via test-kitchen.

 #### packages
-- `toaster` - vagrant needs toaster to brown your bagel.
+- `vagrant` - vagrant package

 Attributes
 ----------
-TODO: List you cookbook attributes here.

-e.g.
 #### vagrant::default
 <table>
   <tr>